Skip to content

 1. Anticipate Resolve Needs: If you anticipate needing a Resolve operation and want to control the prompts, create it in your pipeline and let the optimizer find the appropriate blocking rules and thresholds.

-2. Let the Optimizer Help: The optimizer can detect if you need a Resolve operation (e.g., because there's a downstream reduce operation you're optimizing) and can create a Resolve operation with suitable prompts and blocking rules.
+2. Let the Optimizer Help: The optimizer can detect if you need a Resolve operation (e.g., because there's a downstream reduce operation you're optimizing) and can create one with suitable prompts and blocking rules.